Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 How long does it take to recover from ADHD burnout?

-There is no fixed timeline, and recovery is rarely linear.
+There is no fixed timeline, and recovery is rarely a straight line.
 Most people notice early improvement in two to three weeks once the load genuinely drops — sleep stabilises and the constant overwhelm eases.
-Fuller recovery, where capacity rebuilds, usually takes months, because allostatic load accumulated over years is not repaid quickly.
+Fuller recovery, where your reserve rebuilds, usually takes months, because years of accumulated wear are not repaid quickly.
 Progress also fluctuates with the hormonal cycle, so expect better and worse weeks.
 Recovery speeds up when you reduce ongoing demand rather than simply taking a short break.

 Can a planner or journal really help with ADHD burnout?